 -

-Serious Area PM2.5 SIPEPA reclassified two of Utah’s three PM2.5 Nonattainment areas from Moderate to Serious.
+Read about Utah’s Serious Area PM2.5 SIP public participation where residents, businesses, and advocacy groups commented on the planning process.
+EPA reclassified two of Utah’s three PM2.5 Nonattainment areas from Moderate to Serious.
 The State must comply with additional requirements for its PM2.5 State Implementation Plan (SIPs) as a result of this reclassification.
-Under these new requirements, the State has reviewed its air-quality rules for area, point, and mobile sources and implemented Best Available Control…
+Under these…

 -

-Serious Area PM2.5 SIPDisclaimer The Serious PM2.5 SIP Development is very much an iterative process.
-The technical foundation of any SIP involves numerous emissions inventories, air quality modeling assumptions, potential emission controls, and ever-fluctuating design values recorded throughout the air monitoring network.
-The PM2.5 Implementation Rule is very prescriptive about how these numbers must fit together to comprise…
+Technical Analysis for Serious Area PM2.5 is the scientific modeling and data analysis that support Utah’s serious area PM2.5 plans.
+Disclaimer The Serious PM2.5 SIP Development is very much an iterative process.
+The technical foundation of any SIP involves numerous emissions inventories, air quality modeling assumptions, potential emission controls, and ever-fluctuating design values recorded throughout…

 -